Are Fleas & Ticks Dangerous?

 - Bourbon virus

 Ticks are most commonly known for transmitting Lyme disease, which can be incredibly dangerous.
 Depending on how long it takes to form the correct diagnosis, Lyme disease effects can range from mild to lifelong and debilitating.
 Early treatment for Lyme disease is critical.

 Like ticks, some fleas carry pathogens that can cause human diseases.
 These pathogens are transmitted to humans through the bite of a flea.

 Some of the most common flea-borne diseases include:

 - Flea-borne typhus

 - Cat scratch disease

-Fleas can also carry and transmit parasites that cause tapeworms to both
+Fleas can also carry and transmit parasites that cause tapeworms to both humans and pets.

 How to Prevent Fleas & Ticks